-This document describes a method of encapsulation for binary HTTP messages [BINARY] using Hybrid Public Key Encryption (HPKE; [HPKE]).
-This protects the content of both requests and responses and enables a deployment architecture that can separate the identity of a requester from the request.
+This document defines two kinds of HTTP resources -- Oblivious Relay Resources and Oblivious Gateway Resources -- that process encapsulated binary HTTP messages [BINARY] using Hybrid Public Key Encryption (HPKE; [HPKE]).
+They can be composed to protect the content of encapsulated requests and responses, thereby separating the identity of a requester from the request.

-Though this scheme requires that servers and proxies (called relays in this document) explicitly support it, this design represents a performance improvement over options that perform just one request in each connection.
-With limited trust placed in the relay (see Section 7), clients are assured that requests are not uniquely attributed to them or linked to other requests.
+Although this scheme requires support for two new kinds of oblivious resources, it represents a performance improvement over options that perform just one request in each connection.
+With limited trust placed in the Oblivious Relay Resource (see Section 6), clients are assured that requests are not uniquely attributed to them or linked to other requests.